jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/11-09-05-vim-is-hard-i-just-want-to-click-around.markdown

 The one thing I didn't really like was the new native Lion fullscreen mode, which newer versions of MacVim use by default.
 Its animations annoyed me and when using multiple screens, it cleared out the second screen when I put something in fullscreen mode on the first one.
 In my earlier attempt at using MacVim, they rolled their own fullscreen mode that worked perfectly and I wanted that back.

-Lucklily, that's pretty easy to achieve.
+Luckily, that's pretty easy to achieve.
 It's a matter of throwing this into your terminal:

 {% highlight console %}
 $ defaults write org.vim.MacVim MMNativeFullScreen 0